Belagir/lisilisk/README.md

 ### Freestanding instance objects

-When instancing a model, creating a light or a camera, the user should be given an instance handle that can act on the corresponding data (transforms, colors etc.).
+When instancing a model, creating a light or a camera, the user should be given an instance handle that can act on the corresponding data (transforms, colors etc.) through a dedicated set of functions.

 ### Spaghetti interface